Having more fun than a human being should be allowed to have Rush Limbos serving humanity, executing assigned host duties flawlessly, zero mistakes.

 Never forget now, folks, in the Republican establishment.

-Romney's the only guy that can beat Obama.
+Romney's the only guy that could beat Obama.

-Romney's the only guy had any chance whatsoever.
+Romney's the only guy that had any chance whatsoever.

-Has Brooks not seen the crease in Romney slacks?
+Has Brooks not seen the crease in Romney's slacks?

 Is that the problem?

-Maybe Romney needs to go to a sit-down with Brooks and have freshly pressed slacks on, get them right out of the dry cleaners, put them on right before the interview, and sit there, cross his legs the right way, so Brooks couldn't help but notice the s the decrease.
+Maybe Romney needs to go to a sit-down with Brooks and have freshly pressed slacks on, get them right out of the dry clears, put them on right before the interview, and sit there, cross his legs the right way so Brooks couldn't help but notice the crease.

 And then that's how you get his approval.